-In accordance with Supreme Court Rule 3.020, if the appealing party is a corporation, trust, estate, partnership, joint venture, LLC, or any other artificial legal entity, the entity must be represented by an attorney on all matters before the Commission, including the filing of the petition of the appeal.
+In accordance with Supreme Court Rule 3.020, if the appealing party is a corporation, trust, estate, partnership, joint venture, LLC, or any other artificial legal entity, the entity must be represented by an attorney on all matters before the Board, including the filing of the petition of the appeal.
 If the petition of appeal is filed by a non-attorney representative for the legal entity, the appeal may be dismissed.

 Frequently Asked Questions regarding Tax Appeals